 Really, $2.4 million?
 That seems a tad low to me.
 Our net worth is over that line and I don’t feel rich at all.
 The problem is the survey is meant to be representative of the US population.
 That means most of those surveyed are not millionaires. $2.4 million sounds like a lot of money to regular people, but millionaires don’t consider that wealthy.

-I mentioned that I don’t consider our family wealthy.
-Being wealthy is actually a moving target for most people.
-It turns out most people need twice or more of their current net worth or income to feel wealthy.
-So if someone is worth $5 million, they would say they’d feel wealthy with $10 million.
+Being wealthy is actually a moving target.
+It turns out most people need twice or more of their current net worth to feel wealthy.
+If someone is worth $5 million, they would say wealthy means $10 million.
 That’s pretty funny, isn’t it?
-Let’s focus on net worth for this article.
-I don’t think high income automatically equals wealth.
-It’s how much you keep that counts, not how much you make.

-Investors are telling us that wealth isn’t just about having a certain amount of money.
+To back up my $5 million = wealthy theory, here is a wealth study from UBS in 2013.
+It’s a bit older, but investors agreed that wealth isn’t just about having a certain amount of money.
 The majority of investors define wealth as having no financial constraints on what they do.
-But when asked to assign a dollar amount to being wealthy, they say it takes $5 million.
+But when asked to assign a dollar amount to be wealthy, they say it takes $5 million.